Comprehensive School Wellness Program

 Five Steps to Navigating the CSW Program Website

 Follow these 5 steps to get started with the CSW Program.
 By staying connected, we can ensure students, staff, and schools are equipped with the necessary tools to improve health and academic achievement!

-Make sure yousign upfor our monthly newsletter, Healthy Happenings, so you can be equipped with the information, resources, and professional development opportunities to support student health and academic achievement through nutrition, physical activity, and the management of chronic conditions.
+- Make sure you sign up to receive communication from the CSW program, so you can be equipped with the information, resources, and professional development opportunities to support student health and academic achievement through nutrition, physical activity, and the management of chronic conditions.

 1801 Grant: Improving Student Health and Academic Achievement through Nutrition, Physical Activity, and the Management of Chronic Conditions in Schools

 The CSW Program is funded by the 1801 “Improving Student Health and Academic Achievement through Nutrition, Physical Activity and the Management of Chronic Conditions in Schools" grant offered through the Centers for Disease Control and Prevention's (CDC) Healthy Schools Branch.
 CDC provides technical assistance, tools, recommendations, and resources to assist with school health initiatives within the grant.
 Under the 1801 grant, ADE directly supports five Local Education Agencies (LEAs).
 These are Destiny School, Mingus Union High School District, Mohave Valley Elementary School District,Tombstone Unified School District, and Vernon Elementary School District.

 ADE works along three strategies to provide 1801 grant activities: infrastructure development, professional development, and technical assistance.